 Cheap hobbies include reading and writing.
 They can engage you in worlds that can keep you occupied for hours on end.
 A library card, the internet, book swaps, or a used book store is all you need.
 Try a completely new topic.

 Bored with murder mysteries?
-Try some science-fiction.
+Try some science fiction.
 Try some non-fiction or a biography – you can always stop reading if you hate it.

 If reading doesn’t sound interesting and you’re not finding a topic you enjoy, take up writing.
 Start a blog about your finance journey.
 Escape from your debt woes into your own short story.

 Rewrite history, change the location or time, samurais in space!
-If you’re musically inclined, write a song or poem about your favorite moment.
+If you’re musically inclined, write a song or poem about your favourite moment.
 Children’s songs to help them learn about money might be fun.